ProteinGym/proteingym-base/README.md

 print(ds.data_frame())
 ```

-You can also initialize the dataset with a TOML file.
-The test TOML file can be found here - [dataset.toml](example_data/dataset.toml):
+To initialize a dataset with a TOML file, you can try the test TOML file - [dataset.toml](example_data/dataset.toml):

 ```python
 from pg2_dataset.backends.records import RecordsDataset